 Here you include a biography of key staff, your business track record (success stories), company goals, and philosophy; essentially highlight your expertise.

 Be sure to include all valid industry certifications (ISO or Quality Certifications), licenses, and business and indemnity insurance details.

-You need to show that your company or organization has the capacity and the ability to meet all deliverables from both an execution perspective but also meet all legal, safety, and quality obligations.
+You need to show that your company or organization has the capacity and the ability to meet all deliverables from an execution perspective and also meet all legal, safety, and quality obligations.

 You may need to provide solvency statements to prove that you can meet your financial commitments to your staff and contractors.